rackerlabs/auter/contrib/email-notifications/README.md

 ## report-rpmnew.post-apply

-Example script to report on all updated config files post apply.
+Script to report all rpmnew files that were created during the last update.

 # Pre-requisites and dependencies